Using Cron to Schedule Tasks for Certain Times or Intervals

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 Cron is a classic utility found on Linux and UNIX systems for running tasks at pre-determined times or intervals.
 These tasks are referred to as Cron tasks or Cron jobs.
-Use Cron to schedule automated updates, report generation, or check for available disk space every day and send you an email if it falls below a certain amount.
+Use Cron to schedule automated updates, generate reports, check for available disk space and notify if the space is below a certain amount.

 System Cron jobs exist as entries in the